patchlevel/event-sourcing/docs/pages/event_bus.md

 ### Default event bus

-The library also delivers a light-weight event bus.
-This can only register listener/subscriber and dispatch events.
+The library also delivers a light-weight event bus for which you can register listeners/subscribers and dispatch events.

 ```php
 use Patchlevel\EventSourcing\EventBus\DefaultEventBus;